selfdual-brain/dexter-manual/source/06-dex-model.rst

       [ ] 0.8461538461538461 btime=78 amount=0.0343644824759207 order-id=alfa-3 account=trader-0 [position 3a44-6244-b364-c85d]
       [ ] 0.7692307692307692 btime=83 amount=0.0426353434085135 order-id=bravo-5 account=trader-1 [position 185d-25ad-bd9f-4079]

 The market is presented in the normalized view.
 Order book is presented in a way similar to depth chart.
-Head of positions collections for ask (sellers) and bid (buyers) side are marked with red/green border.
-Purple color highlights one example of where limit price was the same for two positions and therefore the blockchain time decided which one is first to be executed: smaller btime value means older position (because this is blockchain time of adding the order).
+Ordering of positions sequence corresponds to execution priority.Head of positions sequence for ask (sellers) is marked with red border.
+Head of positions sequence for bid (buyers) is marked with green border.Purple border highlights a situation where the limit price was the same for two positions and therefore the blockchain time decided about the priority.
+Smaller btime value means older position (because this is the blockchain time at registering that order).

 .. image:: pictures/06/order-book-dump-example.png
     :width: 100%